pbklink/motif-core/etc/motif-core.api.md

     Vwap = 2
 }

-// Warning: (ae-missing-release-tag) "TradeAffectsIdArrayRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "TradeAffectsIdArrayTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class TradeAffectsIdArrayRenderValue extends IntegerArrayRenderValue {
+export class TradeAffectsIdArrayTextFormattableValue extends IntegerArrayTextFormattableValue {
     constructor(data: readonly TradeAffectsId[] | undefined);
 }